AdobeDocs/workfront.en/help/administration-and-setup/add-users/configure-and-grant-access/grant-access-sp.md

-# Grant access to `Scenario Planner`
+# Grant access to Scenario Planner

-As an `Adobe Workfront administrator`, you can use an access level to define a user’s access to `Scenario Planner`, as explained in [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).&nbsp;
+As an Adobe Workfront administrator, you can use an access level to define a user’s access to Scenario Planner, as explained in [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).&nbsp;

-In addition to access to `Scenario Planner`, a user with a non-System Administrator access level must also have access to financial data in order to see any financial information contained in a plan, such as budgets, costs, and job role rates.
+In addition to access to Scenario Planner, a user with a non-System Administrator access level must also have access to financial data in order to see any financial information contained in a plan, such as budgets, costs, and job role rates.
 For more information, see [Grant access to financial data](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-financial.md).

 ## Access requirements